...do YOUR families link back to first South Australian wheat growers?

-* He might have been the person who, in May 1923, lodged the sketch of Donald's house in Hilton and notes were lodged in the Public Library, Adelaide, Museum and Art Gallery of SA - these items were subsequently placed with the Mortlock Library.
+* Also, in May 1923, he lodged the sketch of Donald's house in Hilton and notes, in the Public Library, Adelaide, Museum and Art Gallery of SA - the sketch and notes were subsequently placed with the Mortlock Library.

 * With regard to the newspapers articles and the Mortlock notes:-